jmalloc/arduino-mcp4xxx/README.md

       +----- X = Number of pots (1 or 2, quad-pot chips are not currenctly supported).
 ```

+## SPI connection on MCP4X1X.

 Note that the MCP41X1 chips multiplex SDI and SDO on a single pin.
 To use these chips with a standard SPI interface as on the Arduino you will need to
-connect the shared SDI/SDO pin on the pot to the Arduino's MISO pin, then bridge the
-MISO pin to the MOSI pin with a resistor (3k9 resistor seems to work well).
+connect the shared SDI/SDO pin on the pot to the Arduino's MISO pin, then bridge the MISO pin to the MOSI pin with a resistor (3k9 resistor seems to work well).

-This class has only been tested with the MCP4151.